TheBeachLab/selfhosted/README.md

 ![https-nodered](img/https-nodered.png)

-> Note: http to https redirection is not working but I don't know why
+> Note: http to https redirection is not working but I don't know why.
+[Here they propose] a workaround.

 #### Secure the editor with username and password